cloudlabs-ufscar/blog/content/sec/wolv-ctf-2025-lockdown/index.md

 Then we need to write a testbench.
 We leave `password` with its initial value undefined, since it's an unknown, and use a `cover` statement so that the tool will solve for a condition where the adder produces the same output as `a + b`.

 Now we employ a similar trick we previously used with HAL.
 Since we cannot express a "for all" in Verilog (or maybe we can?
-I'm not experienced enough with formal verification in Verilog), we replicate the adder a few times, providing random inputs to each instance, and constraint that all of the instances must produce the same output as `a + b`.
+I'm not experienced enough with formal verification in Verilog), we replicate the adder a few times, providing random inputs to each instance, and check the output of all these instances in the `cover` statement.

 We can generate Verilog for this using the [gomplate](https://gomplate.ca) template language.